TreeDiff: AST-Guided Code Generation with Diffusion LLMs

-\paragraph{Datasets.} We conduct our experiments on 150,000 samples from the OpenCodeReasoning dataset~\cite{ahmad2025opencodereasoningadvancingdatadistillation}, holding out an additional 1,000 examples for validation.
+\paragraph{Datasets.} We conduct our experiments on 150,000 samples from the OpenCodeReasoning dataset~\cite{ahmad2025opencodereasoningadvancingdatadistillation}, for which negligible overlap with evaluation benchmarks (e.g., HumanEval) has been confirmed via semantic similarity checks and manual inspection.
 Each instance comprises three logically distinct segments: a natural language prompt, an intermediate chain-of-thought reasoning trace, and the final code solution.
-To facilitate region-aware learning, we explicitly tokenize and label these three segments into \texttt{prompt}, \texttt{reasoning}, and \texttt{solution} spans.
-This segmentation enables us to apply semantically aligned masking strategies: we use dynamic token-level corruption on reasoning traces to encourage robustness in logical generation, and AST-guided span-level masking on the code solution to promote structural understanding of programs.
-When AST spans are unavailable, we fall back to token-level masking in the code region.
-This design allows the model to learn with fine-grained inductive bias across natural language, reasoning, and code generation stages.

-\paragraph{Evaluation Metrics.} We measure generation quality using the \emph{pass@1} metric, which computes the probability that the single top‐scoring sample produced by the model exactly matches the reference solution.
-Concretely, for each test instance we draw \(n\) candidate outputs (here \(n=1\)), score them according to model log‐likelihood, and regard the instance as solved if the highest‐scoring candidate compiles and passes all unit tests.
-Let \(N\) be the total number of test instances and \(c\) the number of instances solved in this way, pass@1 can be calculated by:

-We choose pass@1 to reflect the practical requirement that users inspect only the single best prediction, and to avoid variability introduced by sampling multiple outputs.
-This metric aligns well with real‐world code‐generation scenarios where a single correct suggestion is preferable.
+\paragraph{Evaluation Metrics. }We evaluate functional correctness using the pass@1 metric, which is defined as the proportion of tasks where the top-ranked candidate, selected by model log-likelihood, passes all unit tests.
+This setting ($n=1$) could reflect real-world scenarios where users prioritize the single-best prediction over multiple samples.

-\paragraph{Baselines} To evaluate the impact of different training strategies, we compare four variants of LLaDA under controlled conditions.
-All models are fine-tuned on the same dataset and evaluated under two generation lengths: 512 and 1024 tokens.

-\begin{itemize} \item \textbf{(1) LLaDA-original:} This baseline uses the pretrained \texttt{LLaDA-8B-Instruct} model without any additional fine-tuning.
+\paragraph{Baselines.} We evaluate the impact of different training strategies by comparing LLaDA variants with competitive baselines.
+All variants share the same fine-tuning data and are evaluated at two scales: 256 and 512 tokens, ensuring a comprehensive and consistent experimental setup. \begin{itemize}[leftmargin=10px] \item \textbf{LLaDA-original:} This baseline utilizes pretrained models, i.e., \texttt{LLaDA-8B-Instruct} and \texttt{LLaDA-8B-Base}, without any additional finetuning.